mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Attacks damage all enemies in a straight line.

 keyword:  **Blood Surge**<br>
-          Effect triggers when your General casts their Bloodbound Spell.
+          Effect triggers whenever your General casts their Bloodbound Spell.

 keyword:  **Bond**<br>
-          Effect triggers when minion comes into play and you control another minion of the same tribe.
+          Effect triggers whenever minion comes into play and you control another minion of the same tribe.

 keyword:  **Build** (1)<br>
           Spawns as a 0⚔️/10❤️ structure.
 After 1 turn the structure will transform into this minion.<br>
           The structure cannot move, attack or be dispelled.

-keyword:  **Build** ()<br>
+keyword:  **Build** (2)<br>
           Spawns as a 0⚔️/10❤️ structure.
 After 2 turns the structure will transform into this minion.<br>
           The structure cannot move, attack or be dispelled.